 - Increased absenteeism: Employees who are disengaged will constantly call in sick.
 Why would they want to go to work on a Monday when they can just call in sick and have a nice relaxing day at home?
 You may see lots of, “unplanned absences”, which are not employees who are ill, they simply just don’t want to come in.

-- A decrease in productivity: Employees will stop going above and beyond and will put the minimal amount of effort into the work they do.
+- A decrease in productivity: Employees will stop going above and beyond and will put a minimal amount of effort into the work they do.
 Those disengaged employees will be slow to complete projects and will very rarely put themselves forward for extra work.

 - Poor quality of work: Engaged employees will put their hearts and soul into the work they do.
 Disengaged employees will not.
 You will see that the quality of work employees produce rapidly decreases.
 They will stop checking their work and will put less effort into it in the first place.

 - Employees leaving: Eventually, those employees will just say “enough” and leave.
 Even your longest-standing employees won’t stay for very long if they aren’t happy.
 There are numerous other companies that are looking after their employees and yours will just ship.